 If you suffer injuries in a car accident, you can file a claim and seek compensation against the driver responsible for the collision.
 However, filing a claim can become more challenging if you are involved in an accident with more than one party.

 Working with an attorney who can prove you were not at fault for an accident is essential in Alabama.
 Your lawyer can determine who caused the collision based on police reports, videos, and photos taken at the scene.
-Your attorney can also interview witnesses to determine what happened to prove the other parties caused the accident.
+Your attorney can also interview witnesses to determine what happened and to prove the other parties caused the accident.

 Numerous parties can be responsible for a motor vehicle accident in Alabama.
 These accidents include: